-In 2012 and 2013 we have planted flower meadows at multiple sites across Bristol, Leeds, Reading and Edinburgh in collaboration with the local councils.
+In 2012 and 2013 we planted flower meadows at multiple sites across Bristol, Leeds, Reading and Edinburgh in collaboration with the local councils.
 Parks, playing fields and school grounds have been transformed by the colour of the meadows, and you may well have spotted them in your local area.
-You can enjoy meadows in fifteen locations in each city in 2013.
+You can enjoy meadows in fifteen locations in each city in 2013 and some are continuing in 2014.

 We have sown two different types of flower meadow: